 - Be transparent and honest.
 The right way to do this will vary depending on the circumstances and brand.
 The restaurant mentioned in the opening was KFC.
 Their response was to launch an “FCK” campaign, which not only diffused the situation but skyrocketed brand sentiment.
 When Starbucks came under fire for discrimination concerns, the brand shut down its stores for team training.

 - Show people you care.
-Both KFC and Starbucks demonstrated the company understood it had a problem and was sympathetic to consumers.
+Both KFC and Starbucks demonstrated that the companies understood they had a problem and were sympathetic to consumers.
 However, they went about resolving consumer concerns in very different ways.

 As a digital marketing consultant, I’m typically retained by companies that want to grow their online footprints and improve their online reputations.
 However, I also address many of the components outlined here as a part of that, such as password tools, monitoring, and protocols.
 If you have questions or want to scale your business through digital marketing, contact me for a complimentary consultation.